 Keeping a close eye on this report can really give you a deeper understanding of which advertisers are impacting the landscape and potentially driving up your costs.
 It can also open your eyes to competitors who you didn’t have on your radar before.

-If you haven’t yet looked at the AdWords Auction Insights report, today would be a great day to… Click To Tweet
+If you haven’t yet looked at the AdWords Auction Insights report, today would be a great day to get started.
+Click To Tweet

 Though up against challenges, B2B companies can successfully leverage PPC and make it an integral part of their marketing mix.
 The key to success is to speak to users where they are in the funnel to build trust, test ad messaging and landing pages, utilize remarketing, and keep a close eye on the competition.
 Put all those things together and watch your campaigns grow.